 Clause 32 requires the employer of a member of the Fund to contribute so that there is no shortfall under the Commonwealth Superannuation Guarantee (Administration) Act 1992 for any member employed by that employer.
 The Board can determine the manner of payment of employer's contributions and this determination is binding on an employer.
 Provision is made for the Board to accept employer contributions above the minimum required under that Act.
+However the Board is not responsible for policing contributions from employers.

-Clause 33 enables a member of the Fund to elect to make, vary or cease contributions to the Fund and provides for the Board to determine procedures for such elections by members.
+Clause 33 enables a member of the Fund to elect to make, vary or cease contributions to the Fund and provides for the Board to determine procedures and conditions for such elections by members.
+In the event that the Commonwealth introduces compulsory employee contributions for superannuation, members will be deemed to have elected to make the required contributions to the Fund.